HomeEnterprise ITStorageHigh on server memory chips demand, Samsung Electronics’ Q4 profit swells 52% to $11.5 billion

 Advertisement

-Samsung’s logic chip business, which includes chip contract manufacturing that competes with Taiwan Semiconductor Manufacturing Co (TSMC), is also expected to post a jump in operating profit to above 1 trillion won in the December quarter due to more deliveries and higher prices, Hanwha Investment & Securities analyst Lee Soon-hak said.
+Samsung’s logic chip business, which includes chip contract manufacturing that competes with Taiwan Semiconductor Manufacturing Co (TSMC), is also expected to post a jump in operating profit to above 1 trillion won in the December quarter due to more deliveries and higher prices, Hanwha & Securities analyst Lee Soon-hak said.

 Get the day's headlines from Tech Observer straight in your inbox